Chʼortiʼ people: Geographical location

 Historically, the Chʼortiʼ Maya were located in the Ocotepeque and Copan departments, as well as in the northern strip of the Cortes and Santa Barbara departments.
 This geographical area extends all the way to El Salvador to the northwest and all the way to Chiquimula on the west, and to the Golfo Dulce to the north.
-Currently, the majority of the Chʼortiʼ populations are located in Guatemala in the following municipalities of the Chiquimula deparment: Camotán, Jocotán, Esquipulas, Quetzaltepeque, San Juan Ermita, Olopa, and in La Union, department of Zacapa).
+Currently, the majority of the Chʼortiʼ populations are located in Guatemala in the following municipalities of the Chiquimula department: Camotán, Jocotán, Esquipulas, Quetzaltepeque, San Juan Ermita, Olopa, and in La Union, department of Zacapa).

 The current Guatemalan Chʼortiʼ population estimate is 46,833.

 The Chʼortiʼ population in Honduras live in areas of difficult access in the Copan and Ocotepeque departments, like Chonco, Colon Jubuco, San Rafael, Tapescos, Carrizalon, La Laguna, Santa Rita, Antigua Ocotepeque, Nueva Ocotepeque, and Sensenti.

 The remaining Ch’orti descendants of El Salvador are mostly in the department of Chalatenango in the municipality of Tejutla is where most Ch’orti descendants are still found.
 This town was founded in the 5th century, becoming an important place for the Chortis tribes.
 It was originally founded in the place known as Las Mataras, which was destroyed with the arrival of the Spanish.

 The current Honduran Chʼortiʼ population estimate is 4,200.
 They are mostly farmers, and they lived in areas mixed with mestizos.